absorensen/numbers_go_brrrr/m2_concurrency/s0_data_parallelism.md

 If we for example give it the size 3 it will return elements 0, 1 and 2 for the first iteration, then elements 1, 2 and 3 for the second iteration.
 This isn't available in a ```.windows_mut()``` like ```.iter_mut()```.
 Why do you think that is?

+??? success "Answer"

+    This would result in multiple threads having write access to the same data.
+Which in computer science circles is considered a big no-no.

 <figure markdown>
 ![Image](../figures/rayon_benchmark_level_3_convolution.png){ width="600" }